 Attention to detail is essential to ensure your vision is executed perfectly, although a Potter-inspired wedding, or any themed wedding, requires the most planning and is perfect for the more creative.
 To help achieve your vision, anything from the Yule Ball to Bill and Fleur’s romantic gathering at the Burrow, you’ve come to the right place.

 - Table Settings

-Favors can be as simple as some Potter-themed candy or the wands seen above.
-These favors double as place settings, allowing guest guest to have a Potter-themed favor as well as directing them to their proper seat.
+Favors can be as simple as some Potter-themed candy or the wands seen below.
+These favors double as place settings, allowing the guest to have a Potter-themed favor as well as directing them to their proper seat.
 For example, the photo shows Ms. Watson is sorted into Gryffindor.
 If you include a Great Hall table setting, this would be a perfect way to do it all with a simple wand for each guest!

 A few tips to keep in mind when creating your masterpiece:

 - Keep it elegant but playful with a vintage vibe.

 - Use creative fonts.

 - Add a crest to the back of the envelope, like this.